KangchengHou/admix-kit/README.md

 - `.legend`: SNP information, deliminated by space.
 - `.sample`: Sample information
 - `.pheno`: phenotype file

 TODO: We provide utility function to transform common file type into these format.

+This tool is processing the matrix.
+For convenience, we just use the following internally.
+We use zarr to store the results.
+- lanc: (n_indiv, n_snp, 2)
+- hap: (n_indiv, n_snp, 2)

 ## Development guide
 - All source code is in `admix` folder.